caetano-dev/tabdrop/README.md

 1. Push your code to GitHub
 2. Import the project in [Vercel](https://vercel.com)
-3. Add environment variables in the Vercel dashboard
+3. Add environment variables in the Vercel dashboard (including `CRON_SECRET`)
 4. Deploy!

+**Note**: Vercel automatically configures the cleanup cron job from `vercel.json` on production deployments.

 ### Other Platforms